TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Experiment

-\paragraph{Ablation Study on Pre-SFT Alignment} To showcase the effectiveness of the Pre-SFT Alignment strategy, we conduct an ablation study comparing the performance of multiple different tuning orders. \Cref{fig:alignment} highlights the performance differences of Qwen2-VL-7B, comparing its results after tuning with various strategies against the original base model.
-The Pre-SFT alignment strategy consistently outperforms all other approaches across all three benchmarks.
+\paragraph{Ablation Study on Pre-SFT Alignment. } To showcase the effectiveness of Pre-SFT Alignment, we conduct an ablation study comparing the performance of multiple different tuning orders.
+Figure \ref{fig:alignment} shows the performance differences of Qwen2-VL-7B, comparing its results after tuning with various strategies against the original base model.
+The Pre-SFT Alignment strategy consistently outperforms other approaches across all three benchmarks.
 This demonstrates its ability to effectively combine the benefits of both realms: enhancing the model’s temporal understanding while preserving high levels of instruction-following capability.
+Furthermore, we provide a comparison between our method against previous post-SFT video alignment methods including TPO~\cite{tpo} and LLaVA-Hound~\cite{llava-hound} in the Appendix, which demonstrates the superiority of our method and the complementarity of both strategies.
 This ablation study underscores the advantages of aligning the model with fine-grained temporal knowledge before instruction fine-tuning, enabling better overall performance.